zezedp/SMTP_Python/README.md

 # SMTP Python with logs
-This was a project for my Python Classes 1st semester.
+This was a project for my Python Classes 1st semester, my first tiny project.
 The task was to code a SMTP in Python only using smtplib, making it as easy as possible for the user.
 For that, the project uses a lot of input functions in order to attend to that need.